Tetranychus urticae

 Organic Pesticides

-Insecticidal or Horticultural Soap is another popular pesticide on the market, and there are three versions to consider.
+Insecticidal or Horticultural Soap is another popular organic pesticide on the market, and there are two versions to consider.
 The first way is by purchasing an RTU (ready-to-use) spray bottle, which can be immediately used on the plants.
 Although most garden centres will stock this, it's far more economical to purchase the second option - concentrated bottles.
 This method comes with pro's and con's but is far cheaper to use if you have multiple infestations.
 It's self-explanatory and highly beneficial for the outbreak as long as you use the correct levels of dilution - the only downside is its availability in local centres.
 It's best to buy this option online as there are many different companies to choose from, with some being cheaper than others.
-The final and most affordable way is by making it yourself;

 Chemical Pesticides

-If you're looking for something with even more strength, try an Isopropyl Rubbing Alcohol, which can be bought from many online stores.
+Rubbing Alcohol - If you're looking for something with even more strength, try an Isopropyl Rubbing Alcohol, which can be bought from many online stores.
 This pesticide will work immediately, killing the bugs within a few hours of contact.
 Follow the manufacturer's recommendations and repeat hosing the plant down and pesticide application steps fortnightly until the infestation has elapsed.
 Keep it well away from others until the plant is deemed safe.

 Ways to Prevent an Attack in the Future

-At the local plant shop or garden centre, regulate and inspect any plants that you wish to buy.
-Check around the hard-hit areas, for instance, the foliage and new growths, before considering the purchase.
-Most Thrip infestations come from already-affected plants, so always keep this in mind when increasing your plant-collection!
+1. When buying a new plant from a local plant shop or garden centre, check around the common areas for infestations like its leaves, stems and flowers.
+Most Thrip issues come from already-affected plants, so always keep this in mind when increasing your plant-collection!

-Regularly check for pests on your own plants.
-Although this may sound patronising, many gardeners forget to inspect their indoor specimens.
-As soon as you see a symptom, keep it quarantined and follow the steps above!
+4. Perform monthly checks for pests on your own plants.
+Although this may sound patronising, many gardeners forget to inspect their indoor specimens and that's exactly when an infestation can arise.

 Book a 1-to-1 Consultation with THE HOUSEPLANT DOCTOR™